dodyg/practical-aspnetcore/README.md

 * **Request(7)**

-  This section shows all the different ways you can capture input to your web application.
+  This section shows all the different ways you capture input and examine request to your web application.

   * **HTTP Verb (1)**
     * [Get request verb](https://github.com/dodyg/practical-aspnetcore/tree/master/hello-world-startup-basic-request-verb)